 When a single unit test fails, it’s quite easy to figure out where the defect occurred.
 As tests grow in complexity and touch more components of an application, the increase in potential points of failure makes it harder to debug them when a failure occurs.

-Structure, organization and a good understanding of business logic are fundamental in end to end testing.
+Structure, organization, and a good understanding of business logic are fundamental in the end to end testing.

 Manage your test environment and your test data.

 Make your test environment setup process as efficient and consistent as possible.
 Ensuring the deployment teams have clear requirements for your test environments is critical for success.
 There is nothing more demotivating for a testing team than getting halfway through a testing cycle only to find out that an integrated component isn’t connected or has different data.
 Running a smoke test can ensure you check all integrated system components are up and running.

 If possible, keep the staging environments as close to production as possible.
 For this, consider image backup of the production environment.
 And look to infrastructure as code or automation of your infrastructure to save time and reduce human error.

 Once testing is completed, refreshing the test data (and possibly even taking a snapshot) is a good tip to ensure the environment can easily be restored to the state it was originally.
 This ensures that running another round of testing is much easier for everyone.

 Specifically, on SAP, Qualibrate has joined forces with Attunity to provide a fully tested, fully documented SAP non-production environment.
 With scrambled, anonymized data in hours instead of months.
 That is handy for on-demand test data management and production incident fixes.
 For the use cases, have a look at the solution we built together.

 Let’s also have a look at the common mistakes that you can do while executing your E2E strategy.